-For the population living outside town center, their water comes from two sources.
+For the population living outside the town center, their water comes from two sources.
 The first source is seasonal rivers and streams.
-During rainy season it is possible for people get all the water they need from these and for a couple months after the rains stop it is possible to find water by digging into the river and stream beds.
-Outside of the rainy season and those few months, however, people must walk, often many kilometers, to town center to get water from the two taps.
+During the rainy season, it is possible for people to get all the water they need from these, and for a couple of months after the rains stop it is possible to find water by digging into the river and stream beds.
+Outside of the rainy season and those few months, however, people must walk, often many kilometers, to the town center to get water from the two taps.

 There are currently five health centers operating in the town center, one of which is Enkitoria Community Dispensary.
 It is important to note that Enkitoria is the only non-private, community institution and is responsible for the vaccinations of children under five and the vast majority of the care of pregnant mothers that occurs in the community.

-In general, most of what the health centers in Oloolaimutia treat is upper respiratory infection, common colds, burns, and wound infections.
+In general, most of what the health centers in Oloolaimutia treat are upper respiratory infections, common colds, burns, and wound infections.
 They also see and treat on occasion tuberculosis, malaria (seasonally), typhoid, and fungal infections.
 Much of what is seen can be attributed to unclean water and the lack of healthy hygiene practices.